joshuasrichardson/AntHillSearch/README.md

 This program is a simulation of how ants find a new home after their previous home has been destroyed.
-Agents (the ants who go out searching for a new home) go through various levels of commitment (referred to as phases) as well as various states on their way to reaching their new home.
+Agents (the ants who search for a new home) go through various levels of commitment (referred to as phases) as well as various states on their way to reaching their new home.
 Their goal is to converge to the site with the highest quality (to solve the